 - I will perform at the highest level that I can. - I will be the best that I can be.

 Integrity

-- I will commit myself, even in the face of adversity, to the five fundamental values of honesty, trust, fairness, respect, and responsibility. - I commit myself to academic honesty and integrity in the classroom, lab, and clinical setting at all times. - I will take responsibility for what I say and do.
+- I commit myself to always demonstrate academic honesty and integrity in the classroom, lab, and clinical setting. - I will take responsibility for what I say and do.

 Caring